Time's Gravity, Meryl McMaster

 {{ time.start_TS | TS2dateFormat('YYYY') }}

 Two exhibtions featuring contemporary artistic positions expand the perspective on a transcultural and relational understanding of kinship within the framework of Family Matters.
-The curators introduce you to local and international artists who reflect on belonging beyond blood ties or standardized images of family promoted by the state.
+The tour introduces local and international artists who reflect on belonging beyond blood ties or state-standardised images of family.

 While Nothing as Our Ground foregrounds interpersonal relationships that arise from shared experiences of precarious living conditions and practices of everyday solidarity, Making Kin focuses in particular on relational ontologies, and (material) entanglements between humans, the land and other living beings.